-The AFUDOS utility allows you to update the BIOS file in DOS environment using a bootable floppy disk or USB flash disk with the updated BIOS file.
+The AFUDOS utility allows you to update the BIOS file in DOS environment using a bootable floppy disk with the updated BIOS file.
 This utility also allows you to copy the current BIOS file that you can use as backup when the BIOS fails or gets corrupted during the updating process.